walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/docs/VCI-ISSUER.md

 does not establish TLS conformance.
 Local runs keep the module enabled; remove the CI-only exclusion when a compliant public TLS endpoint is available.

-Issuer strict mode and `REQUIRE_BATCH_PASS=true` are explicit, independent of the shared wallet/verifier soft-fail setting.
+Issuer strict mode and `REQUIRE_BATCH_PASS=true` stay explicit in CI.
+Shared `CONFORMANCE_ALLOW_FAILURE=false` also hard-fails issuer module and variant failures, so `OPENID4VCI_CONFORMANCE_STRICT=false` cannot keep the job green.
 The Kotlin runner enforces successful selected variants and executed batch coverage; CI also rejects missing/empty results.
 The configured matrix selects 20 variants, with 16 applicable batch variants and four encrypted-HAIP variants where batch is not offered at this suite pin.
 Skipped batch execution